 Cybersecurity and Network Systems

-As mobile devices flourish, communication networks are growing and changing.
-Our research into ad-hoc mobile networks, peer-to-peer networks and optical communications addresses current needs to make better use of network infrastructure to accommodate growing demand for high-speed, mobile networking.
+In wireless networking, faculty conduct research on traditional wireless networking issues as well as UAV ad hoc/mesh networks, cognitive radio, wireless sensors, Internet-of-Things, and optical wireless to make better use of network infrastructure and accommodate growing demand for high-speed mobile networking.

 Our projects page contains summaries of representative research projects in computer networking.